call

 MIDDLE EASTERN LOKMA BITES

-Welcome to Lokma, your go-to spot for delicious bites of middle eastern delight!
-Middle eastern Lokma bites is a traditional middle eastern dessert made of deep-fried dough soaked in sweet syrup, creating a heavenly combination of crispy and syrupy goodness.
+Welcome to Lokma, your favorite place for delicious bites of Middle Eastern delights!
+Lokma Bites from the Middle East are a traditional Middle Eastern dessert made of fried dough dipped in sweet syrup, creating a heavenly combination of crunchy and syrupy goodness.
 Whether you’re craving a sweet treat for yourself or looking to share the joy with friends and family, Lokma is the perfect choice.
 With its irresistible taste and comforting aroma, every bite of Lokma is like a warm hug for your taste buds.
-Come experience the joy of Lokma at our cozy corner of middle eastern lokma bites!
+Come experience the joy of Lokma in our cozy corner of the Middle East Lokma Bites!

 WHAT ARE LOKMA BITES?

-While lokma has gained popularity in Turkey, its origins actually trace back to Arabic cuisine.
-According to an article on Wikipedia, this delightful treat emerged in the 13th century within an Arabic cookbook under the name “luqmat al-qadi,” translating to “judge’s morsels.”
-Its exquisite flavor immediately captured the attention of the Ottomans, eventually becoming a cherished dessert within the palace walls before spreading across the Middle East, the Balkans, and the Caucasus.
+Although lokma has gained popularity in Turkey, its origins date back to Arabic cuisine.
+According to a Wikipedia article, this delicious treat first appeared in an Arabic cookbook in the 13th century under the name “luqmat al-kadi,” meaning “the judge’s bites.”
+Its exquisite taste quickly caught the attention of the Ottomans, It eventually became a dessert enjoyed within palace walls before spreading to the Middle East, the Balkans, and the Caucasus.

-Each region has put its own unique spin on lokma, resulting in various delicious variations.
-In Iraq, for example, this dessert is known as “luqaymat” and is occasionally infused with flavors like cardamom and saffron.
+Each region has brought its own unique twist to lokma, resulting in several delicious variations.
+In Iraq, for example, this dessert is known as “luqaymat” and is sometimes infused with flavors like cardamom and saffron.

-Across the Middle East, you might encounter lokma by different names such as “awameh” and “zalabya,” with variations in shapes and toppings, showcasing the diverse culinary landscape of the region.
+Throughout the Middle East, you can find lokma with different names like “awameh” and “zalabya,” with variations in shapes and fillings, highlighting the region’s diverse culinary landscape.

-Today, we’re thrilled to guide you through crafting your own batch of authentic lokma from scratch.
-Don’t worry, it’s simpler than you might think and practically foolproof!
-By the end of this journey, you’ll be rewarded with irresistibly sweet, pillowy-soft fried dough balls that are just waiting to be devoured.
-Let’s dive in and uncover the secrets to creating these delectable treats!
+scratch.
+Don’t worry, it’s easier than you think and practically foolproof!
+At the end of this journey, you’ll be rewarded with incredibly sweet and chewy fried dough balls just waiting to be devoured.
+Let’s dive in and discover.
+The secrets to making these delicious treats!

-• Add in the dry ingredients in a mixing bowl ( flour, sugar, cornstarch, yeast, baking powder and milk powder ) .
-Add in the oil to this mixture and mix.
+• Add the dry ingredients to a mixing bowl (flour, sugar, cornstarch, baking powder, baking soda, and milk powder).
+Add the oil to this mixture and mix.

 • Start adding the water slowly until the texture is very soft and sticky.
-Personally it took me 1.5 cups of water but it depends on your type of flour.
+Personally, I use 1.5 cups of water, but it depends on the type of flour you have.

 • Cover the dough and let it rest for 2 hours.